-Following balance sheet reforms, the Asian Development Fund (ADF) has become the grants-only financing arm of the ADB, targeting assistance to developing countries in the region for poverty alleviation.
+Following balance sheet reforms, the Asian Development Fund (ADF) became a grants-only source of financing from 1 January 2017, targeting assistance to developing countries in the region for poverty alleviation.
 In 2016, the Australian Government pledged $468.54 million for the most recent replenishment of the Asian Development Fund (2017-2020).
 Australia was the second largest donor to this ADF replenishment.

 The guiding principles of the Australia and the Asian Development Bank relationship are set out in a Partnership Framework which is periodically amended to ensure it reflects contemporary conditions.
 The Partnership Framework for the period 2016-2020 was signed on 9 February 2016.

 The ADB publishes an annual Australia factsheet on development cooperation between the ADB and Australia.
-In 2015, the ADB published its review of development effectiveness which tracks recent development progress in Asia and the Pacific, assesses ADB's development effectiveness, and identifies areas where ADB's performance needs to be strengthened.
+In 2017, the ADB published its annual review of development effectiveness which tracks recent development progress in Asia and the Pacific, assesses ADB's development effectiveness, and identifies areas where ADB's performance needs to be strengthened.

 Investing in infrastructure to provide jobs and grow economies

 - Built or upgraded 1,800 kilometres of national highways, district, or rural roads

 - Developed irrigation, drainage and flood management on 267,000 hectares of land